sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/advanceLogic.rst

 Advance Parameters Design
 ======================

-In the Parameters stage, components  can be added by choosing ``select text-field, select boxes, buttons, etc.``.
-These elements also have options to add condition and logic.
+In the Parameters stage, components  can be added by choosing ``select text-field, select boxes, buttons,`` etc. These elements also have options to add condition and logic.

 .. figure:: ../../../_assets/web-app/LogicForm.PNG
       :alt: web-app
-      :width: 80%
+      :width: 70%

 Conditional
 --------------